Hell Energy Drink: Factory

 The Hell Energy factory was built in 2011 in Szikszó, Hungary.
-It has two can filling lines with production capacity of 2 million cans per day.
+It has multiple can filling lines with production capacity up to 18 million cans per day.
 There is a laboratory for the constant monitoring of the drinks' parameters.
-The factory has the highest food safety certificate - FSSC22000 - available in Europe.
+The factory has the FSSC 22000 food safety certification.
 In 2012 the factory was officially voted as one of the best three factories in Europe in the 'Global and World Class Manufacturing' category at the Strategic Manufacturing Award in Düsseldorf, Germany.
 The plant is accompanied with a fully automatized logistic center with an area of 6000 square meters.

 The Hell Energy filling factory is able to manufacture 250, 330, 475, and 500 ml cans.
 Hell Energy has been producing for the domestic and export market since 2011 in the Szikszó bottling factory.
 The factory can process 10 billion aluminium beverage cans annually - manufacturing 4,406,400,000 and filling 6,103,176,000, thus it can accept assignments and outsource requests from other brands.

+The factory integrates aluminium can manufacturing and beverage filling at a single location, enabling full control over packaging supply and production scheduling.
+This vertical integration allows continuous production of milk-based canned beverages, a capability that is limited to a small number of facilities in Europe.

+The production complex also manufactures ready-to-drink iced coffee products.
+The facility is equipped with dedicated high-hygiene production lines designed for milk-based beverages filled into aluminium cans, including aseptic processing and on-site quality control laboratories.

+Iced Coffee products manufactured at the site are distributed to multiple international markets, alongside the company’s core energy drink portfolio.

+In May 2024, Hell Energy and its subsidiary Quality Pack completed a €228 million expansion of the Szikszó production complex.
+The expansion added a new aluminium can manufacturing line and two new filling lines, bringing beverage production and aluminium can manufacturing together at the same site, and created 240 new jobs.
+According to Eurofound, as a result of the expansion the Szikszó plant became the largest factory in the world producing both beverages and aluminium beverage packaging.